songdongsheng/songdongsheng.github.io/source/_posts/2019/Q2/2019-04-13-uml-and-sysml.md

 ---
 title: Diagram of UML and SysML
-description: Diagram of UML and SysML
+excerpt: Diagram of UML and SysML
 date: 2019-04-13 22:58:21
 tags:
   - UML
 categories: [Architecture, UML]
-permalink: uml-and-sysml
 ---

 # Diagram of UML and SysML